 Frequently Asked Questions

 In my experience, binge eating is absolutely miserable, whether or not you meet the diagnostic criteria for Binge Eating Disorder.
 Many people never seek help.
-The following information is for you if you would like greater clarity surrounding diagnosis and support options.
-I encourage you to undertake your own research into local or national provisions if you would like to access more resources closer to home.
+The following information is for you if you'd like greater clarity surrounding diagnostic criteria and support options.
+I encourage you to undertake your own research into local or national provisions if you'd like to access more resources closer to home.

-Binge eating disorder was first recognised in the 5th Revision of the American Psychiatric Association’s Diagnostic and Statistical Manual in 2013.
-It is now acknowledged throughout the medical world, including by the National Heath Service (NHS), British Psychological Association (BPS) and Royal College of Psychiatrists (RCPsych) here in the UK.
+Binge eating disorder was first recognised in the 5th Revision of the American Psychiatric Association's Diagnostic and Statistical Manual in 2013.
+It's now acknowledged throughout the medical world, including by the National Health Service (NHS), British Psychological Association (BPS) and Royal College of Psychiatrists (RCPsych) here in the UK.

 The main symptom is described as eating very large amounts of food in a short time, often in an out-of-control way.

 eating until you feel uncomfortably full